Undesirable Biases in NLP: Addressing Challenges of Measurement: Introduction

-In this paper, we, an interdisciplinary team from NLP, psychology and philosophy, explore whether a psychometric view of bias in NLP technologies might offer a way forward.
+Helpful in that endevor could be knowledge from psychometrics.
 Psychometrics is the subfield of psychology concerned with the measurement of properties of human minds (e.g., intelligence or self-control) that cannot be directly observed.
 Treating bias as exactly such an unobservable \emph{construct} offers NLP new perspectives on conceptual problems concerning the notion of bias, and provides access to a rich set of tools developed in psychometrics for measuring such constructs.
+In this paper, we explore whether a psychometric view on bias in NLP technologies might offer a way to significantly improve the quality of bias measures.

 Specifically, we focus on two concepts from psychometrics that are useful in the context of measuring notions as ambiguous as bias: construct validity and reliability.
 These concepts help us understand (a) what we measure, and how it relates to what we want to measure, and (b) how much we can trust the information provided by a specific bias measure.
-More generally, psychometrics offers NLP researchers a new vocabulary that enables the discussion of issues of measurements tools as well as a rich history of important lessons that psychometricians learned for test instrument creation.
+After introducing these concepts, we will explore how they can be interpreted and applied in the context of measuring bias in NLP.
+Our goal is to inspire and encourage other NLP practitioners to apply these concepts when developing and evaluating methods to measure bias in NLP technology.

-We will start with introducing psychometric's distinction between constructs and their operationalizations, and explain why it is useful to view model bias in this framework (Section \ref{sec:unobservable_concepts}).
+We will start by discussing psychometric's distinction between constructs and their operationalizations, and explain why it is useful to view model bias in this framework (Section \ref{sec:unobservable_concepts}).
 We then discuss reliability (Section \ref{sec:assess_reliability}) and construct validity (Section \ref{sec:assess_validity}), and the use of these concepts when evaluating bias measures in an NLP context.
-Section \ref{sec:generalizing-bias} brings these concepts together in practical guidelines for designing proper bias measures, and emphasizes the need for reassessment when generalizing measures to new contexts.
+Section \ref{sec:generalizing-bias} brings these concepts together in guiding questions for designing proper bias measures.